-A foot sprain is caused by a stretched or torn ligament in the foot or toe.
+A foot sprain is a stretched or torn ligament in the foot or toe.
 Ligaments are tough tissues that connect bones.

 Exercise your foot:

 You may be given exercises to improve your strength and to help decrease stiffness.
 The exercises and physical therapy can help restore strength and increase the range of motion in your foot.
-Check with your primary healthcare provider before you return to your normal activities or sports.
+Ask your healthcare provider when you can return to your normal activities or play sports.

 - Warm up and stretch before you exercise.

-- Do not exercise when you feel pain or you are tired.
+- Do not exercise when you feel pain or are tired.